Rafael Devers Preview, Player Props: Red Sox vs. Orioles

-The Boston Red Sox, including Rafael Devers (.341 slugging percentage in past 10 games, including no homers), battle starter Kyle Bradish and the Baltimore Orioles at Fenway Park, Friday at 7:10 PM ET.
+The Boston Red Sox, including Rafael Devers (.333 slugging percentage in past 10 games, including no homers), battle starter Jack Flaherty and the Baltimore Orioles at Fenway Park, Saturday at 4:10 PM ET.

-In his previous game, he went 1-for-4 with a double against the Rays.
+In his previous game he had a hitless showing (0-for-4) against the Orioles.

 Rafael Devers Game Info & Props vs. the Orioles